Updated on - 14 May 2026

 Check Rental Terms

-When renting a jet ski, scooter, or other equipment, inspect it carefully before use and take photos of any existing damages.
+When renting a jet ski, scooter, or other equipment, inspect it carefully before use and take photos of any existing damage.
 Read the rental agreement thoroughly and ensure the operator is legitimate.

 Handle Money Carefully

-Always exchange currency at authorised exchange centers or banks.
+Always exchange currency at authorised exchange centres or banks.
 Count your money before leaving the counter, and be cautious when accepting change in markets.
 Familiarise yourself with Thai banknotes to spot counterfeits.

 Stay Alert in Crowded Areas